peerlibrary/meteor-blaze-components/README.md

 methods like [`stopPropagation`](https://api.jquery.com/event.stopPropagation/) and [`stopImmediatePropagation`](https://api.jquery.com/event.stopImmediatePropagation/).

+It is a good practice to always call parent class method using `super`.

 When [mixins](#mixins-1) provide event handlers, they are attached in order of mixins, with the component first.

 *For more information about event maps, event handling, and `event` object, see [Blaze documentation](http://docs.meteor.com/#/full/eventmaps)